muhammadazzazy/osm-valhalla-traffic-mapper/README.md

-# Optimizing the Platform of Careem, the Ride Hailing Company
+# Valhalla Traffic Integration for Careem

 ## Overview
-This repository contains a collection of Python and Bash scripts developed as part of my senior project focused on optimizing Careem's ride-hailing platform in Amman, Jordan.
-The project primarily aims to obtain accurate ETAs from Valhalla's routing engine instead of using the trip time feature provided in Amman's pooling dataset.
-This is achieved by incorporating historical traffic data into Valhalla's routing engine, without modifying Valhalla's original C++ implementation.

-## Key Features
-- Amman-specific OSM Data Processing
-- Routing Engine Evaluation (Valhalla vs OSRM)
-- Valhalla Graph ID Conversion
-- Day/Night Speed Extraction for Obtaining Freeflow and Constrained Speeds
-- Coordinate-to-OSM Way ID Mapping
-- Historical Speeds Processing
+A Python-based solution for integrating historical traffic data with Valhalla's routing engine to improve ETA accuracy for Careem's ride-hailing platform in Amman, Jordan.
+This implementation enhances Valhalla's routing capabilities without modifying its core C++ codebase.

 ## Prerequisites
 - Python 3.x